The story of how DCRC got its start is well-worth telling.

 In 1977, WCIL and its volunteer force moved into the refurbished National and Barrington offices.
 When the space could no longer accommodate staff, members and volunteers, Helen Levin, her husband Jack, with longtime friends, corporate entities, and the City of Los Angeles donated the building and funds to create the perfect accessible structure which remains our comfortable home today at the corner of Beethoven Street and Venice Boulevard.
 Known as the Phillips Levin Building it proudly carries the name of our greatest benefactors.

-Today WCIL is never without members of all ages, people using chairs, canes, walkers, who are blind, Deaf, and have any disability you name come every weekday to WCIL for services and programs designed for people with disabilities.
+Today DCRC is never without members of all ages, people using chairs, canes, walkers, who are blind, Deaf, and have any disability you name come every weekday to DCRC for services and programs designed for people with disabilities.